solana-foundation/developer-content/content/guides/token-extensions/non-transferable.md

 tags:
   - token 2022
   - token extensions
-altRoutes:
-  - /developers/guides/non-transferable-tokens
 ---

 The `NonTransferable` extension makes it possible to create tokens that cannot be transferred.
 This enables the creation of "soul-bound" tokens, where digital assets are intrinsically linked to an individual.
-While tokens cannot be transferred, the owner can still burn tokens and close the Token Account.
+While these tokens cannot be transferred, the owner can still burn tokens and close the Token Account.
 This prevents users from being "stuck" with an unwanted asset.

-In this guide, we'll walk through an example of creating "soul-bound" tokens with the `NonTransferable` extension using Solana Playground.
+In this guide, we will walk through an example of creating "soul-bound" tokens with the `NonTransferable` extension using Solana Playground.
 Here is the [final script](https://beta.solpg.io/6570c54bfb53fa325bfd0c4d).